aviskoczylas/enigma/tips and tricks/tips and tricks.rst

 Enigma Tips and Tricks
 ===================================

+This guide is most helpful after having done some easier puzzles already, and is meant mainly for with more difficult puzzles.
 Throughout this guide, we'll refer to this puzzle as an example, but these tips can really be applied to any puzzle!

 .. figure:: ../sample\ puzzles/board\ a/1/jump.png